interactivereport/Quickomics/README.md

 4. Optional Gene/Protein Name File: The system has built-in function to convert unique IDs in the data files to gene symbols and create the Gene/Protein Name file, so most users don't need to prepare the file.
 Nevertheless, if provided by users, it must have four columns: “id” (sequential numbers like 1,2,3 … …), “UniqueID” (matching IDs used in the expression and comparison data file), “Gene.Name” (official gene symbols), “Protein.ID” (UniProt protein IDs, or keep it empty for RNA-Seq data).
 Additional columns (e.g. gene biotype) are optional.

 After the data files are uploaded and processed, the system will automatically generate all required R data files and provide a link for the user to explore the dataset in Quickomics immediately.

 Behind the scene, Bioconductor biomaRt package (https://bioconductor.org/packages/release/bioc/html/biomaRt.html) has been used to convert gene IDs (Ensembl gene, NCBI gene ID, etc.) into gene symbols by querying Ensembl databases.
 For protein IDs, we generated a custom lookup table using information downloaded from UniProt Knowledgebase to convert UniProt IDs to gene symbols and protein names.
 We didn't use biomaRt for proteins as Ensembl databases only cover about 60-80% protein IDs in a typical proteomics data set.

 # Prepare R Data Files by Computational Biologists
-We recommend uploading csv files, which is convenient for general users who can skip section 2.2 entirely.
+We recommend uploading csv files, which is convenient for general users.
 Nevertheless, experienced R programmers can create R data files to be uploaded through “Upload RData File” option.

 Two R data files are required for each data set, one contains the main data and the other contains gene co-expression network information.
 For the pre-loaded datasets, main data files are located in the “data” folder,  https://github.com/interactivereport/Quickomics/tree/master/data, and gene co-expression network files are located in the “networkdata” folder, https://github.com/interactivereport/Quickomics/tree/master/networkdata.
 One can review the content of a R data file (e.g. Mouse_microglia_RNA-Seq.RData) in the “data” folder by loading it into R.
 The main R data file contains the following R data frame objects.